GLOBAL MARKETS-Weak U.S. data sends dollar, equities lower

 "Combine that with the fact emerging market currencies continue to sell off, and things don't look too good for the market now," he said.
 "Somewhere between now and 1,700 (on the S&P) there's a big buying opportunity, but people need to see some stability in emerging currencies."

-U.S. Treasuries yields fell to their lowest since early November, with the 10-year note rising 23/32 in price, pushing its yield down to 2.5824 percent, the lowest since the beginning of November.
+U.S. Treasuries yields fell to their lowest since early November, with the 10-year note rising 15/32 in price, pushing its yield down to 2.6113 percent.

 Dan Morris, global Investment strategist at TIAA-CREF in New York, where he helps oversee $564 billion in assets, said he was telling clients to keep calm and stay invested, as the decline in U.S. markets was not unexpected.